 The Mothers' Club of Public School 3 will hold its regular monthly meeting in the school Monday, Nov.
 17, 3 p. m.
 Mrs. Louis Jeserwit, of the Federation of Child Welfare Workers, will speak.
 Her subject will be "The Moral Training of Children."
 Dr. Vinton will give a ten-minute talk on the work of the Tuberculosis Committee in Queens.
-Mrs. Harry Law will be the hostess of the afternoon and will serve
+Mrs. Harry Law will be the bestess of the afternoon and will serve Harry Law will be the hostess of the afternoon and will serve